ajmaurais/DTarray_pro/README.md

 ```
 [DTsetup](https://github.com/ajmaurais/DTsetup) can optionally be used to automatically setup the folder.

-See `~/local/<program_directory>/helpFile.pdf` for a detailed explanation of optional arguments or use `DTarray -h` to see help file from the terminal.
+See `~/local/<program_directory>/helpFile.pdf` for a detailed explanation of optional arguments or use `DTarray -h` to see the help file from the terminal.